 That said, it is much closer to Selwyn Snow Fields, and if you are looking to experience the snow for the first time or looking for a cheaper option, then this might be the better choice for you.

-The best options in Cooma are:
+My suggestions for the best options in Cooma are:

 - Cooma Motor Lodge Motel – Clean, comfortable and centrally located.